 Towards the beginning of the fourth century the head of the Persian Church selected the city of Seleucia-Ctesiphon, the capital of the Persian Empire, as his center of authority (Ctesiphon metropolitan).
 Under his jurisdiction were several bishops, one of them, Yohannan bar Maryam of Arebela was present at the very important Council of Nicaea (325 AD) in Rome.
 In 340 or 341 AD, the new metropolitan (Archbishop) of Ctesiphon, Shem'on (Simeon) bar Sabba'e, was urged by Shapour II, to collect a special tax from the Christians to finance the costs of war against Rome.
 His refusal was the prelude to the systematic persecution of Christians.
 In the Martyrology of Simeon, Shapour is quoted of accusing the bishop of having political motives for his policies.
 While the Persian sage, Aphrahat, the most important intellectual representative of Christianity in Iran at the time in his Demonstrations compares Constantine with good and the proud Shapour with forces of evil.

-Shapour was not the only enemy; in the Chronicles of Arbela Christians blame Magi, Jews and Manicheans for promoting hatred against Christians and calling them Roman spies.
-In fact some Zoroastrian authorities such as mogbed and rad (titles in priestly hierarchy) are named for being directly involved in interrogating and convicting Christians at times of persecutions (Syriac Acts of Martyrs).
-Some Christian accounts of martyrdoms show anti-Jewish tendency, and the same is true of some writings of the Eastern Church fathers.
-Weather those Christians had political motives or not needs more research, however surviving literature indicates that they indeed regarded their faith as superior.
-Their world was not divided between Romans and Iranians but between 'people of God' and the 'outsiders' or 'non believers'.
-In their literature they identify themselves as 'pure ones', 'just ones' or 'people of God'.
-Distinctions are made between ethnic Christians, nasraye and deported ones and their descendants called Krestyane.
+Shapour was not the only enemy; in the Chronicles of Arbela Christians blame Magi, Jews, and Manicheans for promoting hatred against Christians and calling them Roman spies.
+In fact, some Zoroastrian authorities such as mobbed and rad (titles in priestly hierarchy) are named for being directly involved in interrogating and convicting Christians at times of persecutions (Syriac Acts of Martyrs).
+Some Christian accounts of martyrdoms show an anti-Jewish tendencies, and the same is true of some writings of the Eastern Church fathers.
+Whether those Christians had political motives or not needs more research, however surviving literature indicates that they indeed regarded their faith as superior.
+Their world was not divided between Romans and Iranians but between 'people of God' and the 'outsiders' or 'nonbelievers'.
+In their literature, they identify themselves as 'pure ones', 'just ones' or 'people of God'.
+Distinctions are made between ethnic Christians, nasraye, and deported ones and their descendants called Krestyane.
 They also referred to themselves as misihaye (those who believe in Messiah (Massih).

 Though Rome and Constantinople were the centers of the so-called 'Orthodox Christianity', many Christian groups particularly in Mesopotamia opposed their policies and doctrines.
 In 410, a meeting of Christians was held at the Persian capital under the presidency of Mar Isaac, the bishop of Ctesiphon.
 An independent new Church was announced and the leader (metropolitan) was called 'Catholicos-Patriarch'.
 The council confirmed Mar Isaac as the first Catholicos and Archbishop of all the Orient.